mortang2410/dotfiles/README.md

 you want.
 And most importantly, there are countless plugins which extend functionality for nvim/vim.
 For instance, snippets (often-used code blocks by programmers) are provided by dozens of plugins.
-Many plugins, like EasyMotion, provides features that seem indispensable in hindsight.
+Many plugins, like EasyMotion, provide features that seem indispensable in hindsight.
 Use `:help` and `:Helptags` prodigiously.
 Finally, for all its powers, nvim starts and runs as fast as Notepad.